0BAB1/HOLY_CORE_COURSE/readme.md

 - SystemVerilog / HDL knowledge.
 - Have a linux distro

-> **Please check out the [setup](./setup.md) before starting the course !** Use it to setup you environement properly.
-You can also keep it neer beacause it contains various information regarding testing that will be useful in the later stages of the course.
+**Please check out the setup mnual before starting the course !**

+Use it to setup you environement properly before working on the tu

-## The tutorials
+## The tutorials (WHERE DO I START)

-Before diving into the tutorials, it is **mandatory** to setup your environement correctly first using the guidelines below.
+Before diving into the tutorials, it is **mandatory** to setup your environement correctly first **using the guidelines listed in the setup manual** (@ the root of the tutorials repo : `setup.md`)

-If you already did that, know that the repo is organized in branches, one per block.
-The first block's tutorial (single cycle RV32I) is completely free in *MarkDown* format but you can buy the PDF edition to support me (it contains more details, my own notes and some personal easter eggs too ;p).
-Other blocks are paid but you can still access the source code if you want.

-So, once the setup is done, you can read the course summary below and open the PDF of the block you want to build or access the first tutorial for free [here](./tutorial.md).
+Once the setup is done you can start working on the *single cycle edition* tutorial.

+Happy learning !

 ## Course summary

-What can you learn from the differents course block ?
+What can you learn from the differents course blocks ?

 ### Single cycle edition